-Whilst we wait (patiently) for season two of the much loved Netflix series 'Bridgerton' to grace our screens again, we sent actor and avid Bridgerton fan, Jenny Zhou to scout the most-Bridgerton-like places you can visit in the Yarra Valley and Dandenong Ranges.
+If you swooned over the much-loved Netflix series 'Bridgerton', we feel you.
+The charm, the elegance, the drama!
+That's why we sent actor and avid Bridgerton fan, Jenny Zhou to scout the most-Bridgerton-like places you can visit in the Yarra Valley and Dandenong Ranges.
 Located just an hour from Melbourne - this is what she found!

 You may like to start your visit off with a stroll through the fields of fragrant lavender located at Warratina Lavender Farm.
 The purple mass of lavender makes for the most perfect photo - one the duchess would double tap if they had Instagram back in the regency era.